open-education-hub/web-security/05-injection-part-2/README.md

 ## Note
 You can combine XSS with CSRF :).
 If you have two websites that share a part of their user base, you can use a XSS vulnerability in one to abuse a CSRF vulnerability in the other one.
 For example if a company provides two related services (e.g. email and calendar) you can assume that there is a high probability that a user might have accounts on both of the services, making a Stored XSS in one app a great way to exploit a CSRF in the other one.

-## Tasks
+## Challenges
 ### 1. DVWA
-Using the same setup as for XSS tasks, go to the CSRF page of DVWA and craft URLs that will change the password for the user accessing it for each security level: **low**, **medium**, **hard**.
+Using the same setup as for XSS challenges, go to the CSRF page of DVWA and craft URLs that will change the password for the user accessing it for each security level: **low**, **medium**, **hard**.
 Why a CSRF is not possible for **impossible**?

 ### 2. PortSwigger Academy
-You have 8 tasks here: https://portswigger.net/web-security/all-labs#cross-site-request-forgery-csrf
+You have 8 challenges here: https://portswigger.net/web-security/all-labs#cross-site-request-forgery-csrf

 ## Further reading
 * https://portswigger.net/web-security/csrf